Basics In Statistics Question And Answers

 • Intracrevicular – Insert paper in sulcus

-• Extracurricular – Place at the entrance of sulcus
+• Extracurricular – Place at the entrance of the sulcus

 Collection of Gingival Crevicular Fluid (GCF) Evaluation: